 By Dawn Harker

-Dawn Harker is the owner of AlpineAccess, a destination management company based in the Vail Valley and servicing Colorado’s resort communities.
-Dawn has more than 25 years of experience working with groups in the resort and travel industry in Colorado and brings this expertise into every facet of her work.
+Dawn Harker is the Owner/Operator of AlpineAccess, a destination management company based in the Vail Valley and serving Colorado’s resort communities.
+Dawn has 27 years of experience working with groups in the resort and travel industry in Colorado and brings this expertise into every facet of her work.